-- Climate and ecosystems
+- How ecosystems function

 - Ecosystems under threat

-- Management of ecosystems

 - Water resources and management

 - Desertification

 At Countesthorpe Academy students learn about these themes by studying different places.
 They study High Income Countries such as the USA, the UK, and Austrialia.
 They study Low income countries, Newly Industrialised Countries such as Vietnam and India and Low Income Countries such as Ghana and Lesotho.